 It’s a hotbed of history

-When you travel to Armenia, you travel to a country with a rich history, and a dark past.
+When you travel to Armenia, you travel to a country with a rich history and a dark past.

 Once a vast civilization, it is now a tiny land-locked country situated between Iran and Georiga, and trapped between Turkey and Azerbaijan, its enemies.
 Its people were slaughtered by the Ottomans in a genocide that is not yet recognized by many countries in the world, and its grand buildings were ravaged by a devastating earthquake in 1988.

 Despite its turbulent history, the Armenian people are fiercely proud of their country’s history, and for good reason.
-The Armenian civilization used to span all the way from Persia into Eastern Europe, and was home to many significant historical firsts such as being the first country to make wine, and the first country to adopt Christianity.
+The Armenian civilization used to span all the way from Persia into Eastern Europe and was home to many significant historical firsts such as being the first country to make wine, and the first country to adopt Christianity.

 These days, you can explore the relics of Armenia’s rich past undisturbed–no need to dodge the selfie-sticks and tour guides armed with umbrellas.
 Take your time wandering through its monasteries and temples, and enjoy them in their silent splendor, while travel to Armenia is still off the tourist radar.
+If you want to know more, check out how to spend three days in Armenia and make the most of what this country has to offer.

 Its people are some of the friendliest in the world